Skip to main content

 The lovely Château du Moulin was built in the late 15th century for Phillipe du Moulin, a friend of Charles VIII.
 It is an architectural gem in a mix of Renaissance and Gothic styles and is surrounded by a classical moat.
 This romantic dark stone château, hidden in the forest, is still inhabited.

-Chateau de Chamerolles, Chilleurs-aux-Bois
+Chateau de Sache, Sache

 An aerial view of a large garden with a castle in the background